bdastur/notes/aws/readmev2_1.md

 * Using SQS, you can decouple the components of an application so they run independently.
 * Messages can contain up to 256KB of text in any format.
+* To manage large messages you can use S3 and SQS Extended client library for Java.
+  Useful for storing and consuming messages up to 2 GB.
+You can't do this with AWS CLI, console, HTTP API or any other AWS SDK.
 * Makes it simple and cost effective to decouple components of your cloud application.
 * Makes a best effort, but Does not guarantee message delivery order (no FIFO)
 * If message order is required applications can handle that by passing a message